putsiput/putsiput/README.md

 - 👀 I’m interested in Cyber Security, DevOps and Data Science
 - 🌱 I’m currently learning what i want to learn ^^
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me? on email
-- 💕 Pronouns: call me siput
 - ⚡ Fun fact: i'm muslimah ^^

 <!---